constellationcolon/essayer/_drafts/defaults.md

     and "default positions", but that will have to wait for another time.
-{% endsidenote %} were instituted not so much on the grounds of some noble sense of journalistic integrity, but more so out of fear of upsetting the paying advertiser{% sidecite media-future-past %}, or losing access to valuable high-level sources{% sidecite manufacturing-consent -L chapter -l 1 %}.
+{% endsidenote %} were instituted not so much on the grounds of some noble sense of journalistic integrity, but more so out of fear of upsetting the paying advertiser{% sidenote %}{% cite media-future-past %}{% endsidenote %}, or losing access to valuable high-level sources{% sidenote %}{% cite manufacturing-consent -L chapter -l 1 %}{% endsidenote %}.
 Its imperatives for scale, the need to sell more papers, or to reach a wider audience, did not derive primarily from the need for direct reader revenue.
 Rather, it was to the much more lucrative end of cultivating a captive audience to sell on to the advertiser that the mass media sought out the masses.
 As soon as a medium started to derive most of its revenue from the advertiser{% sidenote ad-rev %}
-    As one point of reference: in 1966, the {% sc NYT %} was [N° 404 on the Fortune 500][nyt-fortune-500], that had a "350-man department that [brought] in more than $100 million a year by selling ads," and moreover, "the revenue derived from advertising [was] three times what the paper
+    As one point of reference: in 1966, the <span class='small-caps'>NYT</span> was [N° 404 on the Fortune 500][nyt-fortune-500], that had a "350-man department that [brought] in more than $100 million a year by selling ads," and moreover, "the revenue derived from advertising [was] three times what the paper